 Police brutality and misconduct can take many other forms.
 If you believe you have been abused at the hands of law enforcement in Reading, experienced police brutality attorney Brian J. Zeiger can determine whether you have a case.
 Let us help you demand accountability for the officers who harmed you.

-Common Causes of Police Brutality in Reading
+Common Causes of Police Brutality

 The public reasonably expects that police officers will act within the law and will not abuse their power.
 Despite the public trust placed in law enforcement, police brutality and misconduct still occur at an alarming rate.
 Some of the factors and circumstances that foster police misconduct include: